smartmobilefactory/SMF-Fastlane-Commons/commons/smf_git_changelog/README.md

 <img width="663" alt="Screenshot 2019-08-13 at 09 06 41" src="https://user-images.githubusercontent.com/40039883/62922459-b11c7400-bdab-11e9-938a-0e20dd5e0bcd.png">

 ## Collect commit messages
 The commit messages will be collected by fetching the git commits between the last tag and *HEAD*.
+If an app is built the last tag is the tag which contains the *build_variant*.
+If a library is built, the parameter *is_library* must be set to true.
+In this case the last tag is the last one which starts with *releases/*.
 Merges are excluded.

 ## No tag matches
 If there is no matching tag the initial commit will be used for collecting the commits.